 In general, doctors who work in the field and patient support groups do not recommend medications for the symptoms of functional neurological disorders.
 An example is painkillers: many patients end up on huge quantities of pain relief which hardly ever helps; each painkiller has side-effects too and is often addictive.

-Unfortunately, because conventional doctors often can't help a great deal, there are a lot of questionable practitioners with dubious qualifications out there.
+Unfortunately, because conventional NHS doctors often can't help a great deal, there are a lot of practitioners with dubious qualifications out there.
 They often promise great cures, at vast expense.
 Vulnerable patients can then end up spending huge sums of money on an unattainable goal.
 Please be careful: try to find a reputable doctor who works in the field in a state-funded system (like the NHS) or who is covered by your insurance.

 In general, the more you understand and know about functional neurological disorders, the better you can manage your symptoms.
 Try to find a local self-help group and meet others with the condition to find out what works for them.